Dissipative system: Quantum dissipative systems

 As quantum mechanics, and any classical dynamical system, relies heavily on Hamiltonian mechanics for which time is reversible, these approximations are not intrinsically able to describe dissipative systems.
 It has been proposed that in principle, one can couple weakly the system – say, an oscillator – to a bath, i.e., an assembly of many oscillators in thermal equilibrium with a broad band spectrum, and trace (average) over the bath.
 This yields a master equation which is a special case of a more general setting called the Lindblad equation that is the quantum equivalent of the classical Liouville equation.
 The well-known form of this equation and its quantum counterpart takes time as a reversible variable over which to integrate, but the very foundations of dissipative structures imposes an irreversible and constructive role for time.

 Recent research has seen the quantum extension of Jeremy England's theory of dissipative adaptation (which generalizes Prigogine's ideas of dissipative structures to far-from-equilibrium statistical mechanics, as stated above).
+The notion of quantum dissipative adaptation has proven fruitful in a number of contexts.
+In living matter, we find both the notions of self-organization (repeating patterns) and of diversification and open-endedness (novel patterns).
+Quantum dissipative adaptation has been shown to be able to reconcile these two aspects, as it takes place in a minimal model of self-replication.
+Beyond the emergence of self-organized states, the concept of quantum dissipative adaptation has led to the findings of emergent functionalities (such as energy-seeking and energy-avoiding behaviors) in some driven-dissipative quantum systems.
+Photosynthesis has also inspired the search for some kind of quantum dissipative adaptation, as it raises the question of how relevant are quantum aspects to the absorption of photons by light-harvesting complexes.
+It turns out that the presence of a delocalized excitation in matter can cost some additional amount of energy from the incoming photon, which leads to a more subtle generalization of the standard quantum dissipative adaptation: instead of the absorbed work being directly proportional to the probability of excitation transfer from one site to another (as expected from the standard version), the absorbed work can, under certain circumstances, be partly used by the system in the transfer of excitation, while another part is dissipated during the buildup of a transient quantum coherence.